[ Printer Friendly Version ] [ Report Abuse ]

 Sirius hesitated, and slowly nodded his head, still staring straight ahead.
 Gwen nodded, also keeping her eyes locked ahead, chewing the inside of her cheek.
 Her face betrayed nothing.
 She was the picture of serenity on the outside.
 They stood in silence again, watching as lights went off one by one in the little cottages as people went off to bed.
 Gwen tried to feel as calm as she looked, to squelch the fear gnawing at her insides.
 Tears threatened to flow, but she blinked furiously, denying their release.
 When Sirius finally turned to look at her, her face was as still and tranquil as their snow-blanketed surroundings.
 The only thing that gave away the distress she felt was how hard she squeezed his hand when he reached for hers.

 She turned and looked at him.
 His grey eyes searched her face, looking for a sign of what she was really feeling.
 His gaze finally rested on her eyes, and she knew he found it.
-Her dread and fear, though absent from her face, were teeming behind her big brown eyes.
+Her dread and fear were teeming behind her dark eyes.
 He reached up to touch her face, a crease forming between his brows.
 His finger delicately traced her cheekbone, and his touch brought everything she was feeling to the surface.
 Her tears defied her and spilled over onto her cheeks.
 She quickly turned away so he wouldn’t see, but he caught her face in his hand and brought it back around.
 He placed his hand under her chin and turned her face up towards his.
 The pale moonlight shone on the tear tracks running down her cheeks.

-“Don’t hide it,” he whispered, looking at her with so much care and concern that she buried her face in his chest and let her tears go.
+“Don’t hide from me,” he whispered, looking at her with so much care and concern that she buried her face in his chest and let her tears go.

 Sobs racked her body as he wrapped his arms around her and held her tightly.
-Gwen allowed her feelings to overwhelm her bit by bit, each wave bringing fresh tears, and Sirius’ arms tightened around her.
-She stood there, pressed against Sirius, her fear almost too much to bear.
+Gwen allowed her feelings to overwhelm her bit by bit, each wave bringing fresh tears, and each time Sirius’ arms tightened around her.
+She stood there, pressed against him, her fear almost too much to bear.
 She was amazed that she could be so vulnerable with someone.
 But everything was different with Sirius.
-So easy, that it wasn’t traumatic to let him in on everything she was going through.
-And he, God love him, could handle anything she threw at him.
 They stayed there, unmoving as her tears finally ran dry and she took a few deep, shaky breaths.
 She pulled away gently, wiping her cheeks on her sleeves, and looked up at him.
 He smiled softly down at her and ran a hand through her hair.
 His grey eyes once again roamed her face.

 Gwen couldn’t help managing a small smile of her own.

 Her troubles were momentarily forgotten as he leaned down and kissed her tenderly.
-Without hesitation, she put her arms around her neck and pulled him closer, not allowing a break in their kiss.
-His lips moved against hers with such sweet perfection neither party ever wanted it to end.
-It was Gwen who unwillingly broke this kiss, and they looked at each other, faces flushed and eyes bright.
+Without hesitation, she put her arms around his neck and pulled him closer.

 “Oddly enough, there weren’t too many volunteers.
 Who wants to spend their Christmas Eve out in the cold looking for you?” he said teasingly, giving her a toothy smile.

-“You would,” she said rolling her eyes, but laughed again.
+“Why am I not surprised?” she said, rolling her eyes, but laughed again.

 “We should go back?”
 Gwen asked.